ddotz/auto-checkin/README.md

-# qqvideo_check-in
+# automatic check-in
-It's a script to realize automatic check-in of tencent video daily.
+It's a script to realize automatic check-in of daily applications